Garrison Publishing: Illustrated military history: Books, graphic novels, comics, posters Illustrated military history

 Mr. Harvey earned his Master of Arts in History at Morgan State University in Baltimore in 1994, writing a thesis on the 93rd division in WWII and smaller articles on black oyster packers in the Chesapeake Bay.

-Mr. Harvey interned for the news art departments of the Roanoke Times, Greensboro News and Record, and Virginian Pilot in 1991-92.
+He interned for the news art departments of the Roanoke Times, Greensboro News and Record, and Virginian Pilot in 1991-92.

 Mr. Harvey has also worked as a scenic artist for opera companies in Baltimore and New York prior to his career in journalism.